Hundreds of Enterprises in Russia Protected from Drones by "Darwin" Nets

 «Mechanical Protection Systems»

-Thanks to the innovative "spider knot" weaving type, the net gently reduces the impact force of the drone and reduces the likelihood of detonation of an explosive device.
+Thanks to the innovative "spider knot" weaving type, the net gently reduces the impact force of the drone and reduces the likelihood of detonation of the explosive device.
 Although at first glance the novelty looks like an ordinary net, its main secret lies in the physical properties of the stretching fibers.

 It is very important that the net absorbs the energy capacity of the striking drone.
 If a rigid net is used, the drone will explode.
 When protecting civilian objects, it is very important to avoid explosions.